 These parameters limits the operational range of the instrument.
-The instrument will detect water level only within the range set by the Active zone min. and Active zone max. parameters.
-These parameters is the best way to filter unwanted radar reflections from other structures and objects that are present on the monitoring site, that could cause false instrument readings.
+The instrument will detect snow level only within the range set by the Active zone min. and Active zone max. parameters.
+These parameters are the best way to filter unwanted radar reflections from other structures and objects that are present on the monitoring site, that could cause false instrument readings.

-Active zone min. - It is strongly recommended to set the Active zone min. value to the minimum possible distance between the water and the instrument at the specific monitoring site.
+Active zone min. - It is strongly recommended to set the Active zone min. value to the minimum possible distance between the snow and the instrument at the specific monitoring site.

-Active zone max. - It is strongly recommended to set the Active zone max. value to the maximum possible distance between the water and the instrument at the specific monitoring site.
-Typically, this is the distance between the instrument and the lowest point in the channel.
+Active zone max. - It is strongly recommended to set the Active zone max. value to the maximum possible distance between the snow and the instrument at the specific monitoring site.
+Typically, this is the distance between the instrument and the ground.